Failure to thrive: Signs and symptoms

 Children who have FTT caused by a genetic or medical problem may have differences in growth patterns compared to children with FTT due to inadequate food intake.
-A decrease in length with a proportional drop in weight can be related to long-standing nutritional factors as well as genetic or endocrine causes.
+A decrease in length with a proportional drop in weight can be related to long-standing nutritional factors or genetic or endocrine causes.
 Head circumference, as well, can be an indicator for the etiology of FTT.
 If head circumference is affected initially in addition to weight or length, other factors are more likely causes than inadequate intake.
 Some of these include intrauterine infection, teratogens, and some congenital syndromes.

 Children who have a medical condition causing FTT may have additional signs and symptoms specific to their condition.
 Fetal alcohol syndrome (FAS) has been associated with FTT, and can present with characteristic findings including microcephaly, short palpebral fissures, a smooth philtrum and a thin vermillion border.
 Disorders that cause difficulties absorbing or digesting nutrients, such as Crohn's disease, cystic fibrosis, or celiac disease, can present with abdominal symptoms.
 Symptoms can include abdominal pain, abdominal distention, hyperactive bowel sounds, bloody stools, or diarrhea.

 Cause

-Traditionally, causes of FTT have been divided into endogenous and exogenous causes.
-These causes can also be largely grouped into three categories: inadequate caloric intake, malabsorption/caloric retention defect, and increased metabolic demands.
+Traditionally, causes of FTT have been divided into endogenous and exogenous causes, which can also be largely grouped into three categories - inadequate caloric intake, malabsorption/caloric retention defect, and increased metabolic demands.